 A. Project requests will be reviewed and prioritized by the Special committees chaired by the County Administrator or his designee.

-FOR MORE INFORMATION CONTACT: Office of Management and Budget REFERENCE: OMB Annual Budget Reference Manual APPROVED: 6/8/87 REVISED: 6/27/06
+FOR MORE INFORMATION CONTACT: Office of Management and Budget REFERENCE: OMB Annual Budget Reference Manual APPROVED: 6/8/87 REVISED: 6/27/06 achieve the following:

 6.02.02 IMPLEMENTATION OF CAPITAL IMPROVEMENTS PROGRAM